pip-services/pip-services-docs/content/en/v4/tutorials/terminology/_index.md

    <tr>
       <td>Controller </td>
       <td>
-        Within Pip.Services' three-tier architecture, the controller is the class where the business logic of the microservice is implemented.
-From this component, methods can call other components.<br><br>
-        This approach differs from other frameworks such as Spring Boot, where the controller is used to implement communication functions.
+	Within Pip.Services, a controller is the component in the first layer of the three-layer design model.
+It is used to communicate with clients by using protocols such as HTTP and gRPC.
       </td>
       <td><a href="../../tutorials/beginner_tutorials/three_tier_architecture/">Three tier architecture</a></td>
     </tr>